artyom-kuznetsov/BDSM_Mod-Victoria2/README.md

 Needs to be used with "PATCH_ALLIED_REINFORCE_150=1" to achieve a total effect of just increasing reinforce rate in allied-owned land.

 17. PATCH_GRAPH_POINT_CLAMP=0
-Prevents the game from crashing if overflow I talked about in 9. (doesn't prevent it from happening though.
+Prevents the game from crashing from overflow I talked about in 9. (doesn't prevent it from happening though.
 Just disable this one).

 18. PATCH_FACTORY_DUMP_SCAN=0
 I used this to debug that overflow (didn't help much).